ruuda/blog/posts/2015-10-04-neither-necessary-nor-sufficient.md

 for a thread-safe cache protected by a read-write lock.
 In the specialised cases where there is a need for manual resource management, neither garbage collection nor automatic resource mangement can help.
-But little code actually benefits from manual memory management, and I would argue that this is the case for other resourses as well.
+But little code benefits from manual memory management, and I would argue that this is the case for other resourses as well.

 So yes, I want a language without garbage collection.